-Since 1958, this San Luis Obispo landmark has drawn Central Coast visitors eager to experience its 110 one of a kind rooms.
-Feel girlie in rooms like American Beauty and Rose Room, or go Neanderthal in the solid rock confines of the Caveman room, complete with 'Stone Age clubs,' in case you need them, or practice your 'Tally ho!' in the expansive Fox and Hound suite.
-Though it can be tough to leave these spectacular and sometimes eccentric rooms, the Madonna Inn also features over 1,000 acres of surrounding hills, with trails for hiking, mountain biking, or horseback riding (guided trail rides are offered).
-You can also spend time in the on-site spa, enjoy on-site wine tasting, and dine at Alex Madonna’s Gold Rush Steak House.
+Since 1958, this San Luis Obispo landmark has drawn Central Coast travelers eager to experience its 110 one-of-a-kind rooms.
+Feel girly in rooms like American Beauty and Rose Room (Mrs. Madonna—yes, there really was one—was allegedly a big fan of pink), go Neanderthal in the solid-rock confines of the Caveman room (complete with “Stone Age clubs,” in case you need them), or practice your “Tally-ho!” in the expansive Fox & Hound suite.
+Though it can be tough to leave these spectacular and sometimes eccentric rooms, the Madonna Inn also features over 1,000 acres/404 hectares of surrounding hills, with trails for hiking, mountain biking, or horseback riding (guided trail rides are offered.
+You can also while away the hours in the onsite spa, enjoy on-site wine tasting, and dine at Alex Madonna’s Gold Rush Steak House.

 This fertile stretch of the California coast, roughly halfway between San Francisco and Los Angeles, has undeniable appeal, with buzz-worthy farm-to-table restaurants, celebrated wine country, historic sites, and welcoming, low-key communities, each with distinctive charms—not to mention drop-dead gorgeous settings.
 Here, coastal mountains roll into a frothy sea, with whales spouting offshore.
 Nook-and-cranny valleys cradle farms and ranches, and relaxed tasting rooms invite you to come in and relax.
 Bright sun mixes with cool fog and sea breezes—great for agricultural, and people too.
 Shorts are almost year-round attire in the region, especially on students at the campus of California Polytechnic State University (aka Cal Poly), in the hills above the city of San Luis Obispo, also home to a handsome Spanish mission.
 Beyond the city, adventures and discoveries abound.
 Look for otters on a guided kayak tour of Morro Bay.
 Shop for treasures in art galleries in funky-fun Cambria.
 Tour legendary Hearst Castle, dig for clams in Pismo Beach, or soak in mineral springs in the town of Avila Beach.